Part 1: SQL Server Security Best Practices

 SQL Server security is perhaps one of the most overlooked facets of database server maintenance.
 Without taking the necessary precautions, an instance of SQL Server can be ripe for abuse and failure.

 The SQL Database Security: User Management guide discussed the logical implementation of users, groups, roles, and permissions, to enhance, or limit database user security.
-The part one of the SQL Security Best Practices guide discusses a variety of important additional maintenance security topics.
+This guide is part one in a series of SQL Server security best practices, and it discusses a variety of important additional maintenance security topics.

 SQL Server Security: Infrastructure